 Is CBD Oil Good for Cats: The Bottom Line

-Both professional veterinarians and pet parents have given their cats CBD oils for a wide range of conditions.
-They’ve found quality CBD oils are well-received, typically cause no harm or side effects, and provide benefits.
+CBD has grown in popularity with both people and pets.
+Both professional veterinarians and pet parents have given their cats CBD oils, and many report that quality CBD oils are well-received and typically cause no harm or side effects.

 That said, all cats are different.
 So, it’s important to watch for any adverse effects, and talk with your veterinarian if you have any questions about your cat’s response.